scexao-org/first_pipeline/README.md

 # first_pipeline

-Pipeline for the FIRST photonic lantern
+Pipeline to reduce the FIRST data (using the Visible Photonic Lantern) at SUBARU/SCEXAO